MicrosoftDocs/cpp-docs/docs/overview/cpp-conformance-improvements.md

 ### C2660: local function declarations and argument-dependent lookup

 Local function declarations hide the function declaration in the enclosing scope and disable argument-dependent lookup.
-However, previous versions of the compiler did perform argument-dependent lookup in this case.
+However, previous versions of the compiler always did argument-dependent lookup in this case.
 It could potentially lead to the wrong overload being chosen, and unexpected runtime behavior.
 Typically, the error is because of an incorrect signature of the local function declaration.
 In the following example, Visual Studio 2017 version 15.3 correctly raises C2660 `'f': function does not take two arguments`:

 ```cpp
 struct S {};